Helen-Chukwukelu/Re-factoring-with-AWS/README.md

 # I Executed The Project - Re-Architecting Web App on AWS Cloud (Re-factoring with AWS)

 **This approach is used to boost agility or improve business continuity.
-This will help us to easily scale, add new features and better performance of my application**
+This will help us to easily scale, add new features and achieve better performance of our applications**

 # SCENARIO

-If you have your workload on-prem, you will be faced with these:
+If you have your workload on-premise, you will be faced with these:

 - Operational Overhead